TheTexta/obsidian-main/Psychology/Social Psychology/Conformity.md

 Factors of conformity::Incompetency/insecurity, admiration of group status, no prior response commitment, know others in group observe behaviour, are part of cultures which encourage group think, in a group wherein everyone agrees.
 <!--SR:!2023-11-07,1,208-->

+Seeing others disobey authority figures would likely lead to a::decrease on obedience

+What about a group changes obediences influence::Seeing a group of others doing something is more likely to influence the persons obedience